binarybarry/HTM-Camera-Toolkit/README.txt

 The HMAX toolkit uses native c++ libraries for performance reasons.
 Currently I only include pre-built libraries for win32.
 You will need to recompile if desired to run on other platforms.
 To do this you will need gcc/mingw and SWIG installed (I use 2.0.4) and then run setup.py to compile.
 You will also need to compile/build the LIBSVM 3rd party library.

-Once you have all of the above installed with proper PATH and PYTHONPATH environment variables set up, you can run the toolkit from a command-line:
+Once you have all of the above installed with proper PATH and PYTHONPATH environment variables set up (i.e. make sure your python installation is on the PYTHONPATH and python/OpenCV/libsvm.dll are on the PATH), you can run the toolkit from a command-line:

 python CameraToolkit.py
 or